reach-sh/reach-lang/docs/dev/src/tut/overview/index.md

 + Line 18 initializes Bob just like Alice, although we use the `{!js} p` short-hand.
-+ Line 19 provides his `{!reach} want` function, which produces a log message and always accepts.
++ Line 19 provides his `{!rsh} want` function, which produces a log message and always accepts.
-+ Line 20 provides his `{!reach} got` function, which displays the secret on the console as well.
++ Line 20 provides his `{!rsh} got` function, which displays the secret on the console as well.

 ---